 Humanities › History & Culture People in the Life of Caesar Share Flipboard Email Print Clara Grosch / Wikimedia Commons / Public Domain History & Culture Ancient History and Culture Rome Figures & Events Ancient Languages Greece Egypt Asia Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By N.S.
 Gill Ancient History and Latin Expert M.A., Linguistics, University of Minnesota B.A., Latin, University of Minnesota N.S.
 Gill is a Latinist, writer, and teacher of ancient history and Latin.
 She has been featured by NPR and National Geographic for her ancient history expertise. our editorial process N.S.
-Gill Updated February 10, 2019 What it must have been like to know this great man!
-By all accounts, Caesar was a lady's man with an appeal to men, as well, and capable of inspiring his soldiers to follow him into an act of treason.
+Gill Updated February 10, 2019 Julius Caesar had a unique appeal; one that made him capable of inspiring his soldiers to follow him into an act of treason.
 Here are some of the important people whose lives were touched by Julius Caesar.
-01 of 07 Augustus (Octavian) Unknown source/Wikimedia Commons/Public Domain Augustus and Julius Caesar Augustus (aka Gaius Octavius or C. Julius Caesar Octavianus) became the first Roman emperor mainly because he had been adopted by Julius Caesar.
+Augustus (Octavian) Unknown source/Wikimedia Commons/Public Domain Augustus, known as Caesar Augustus or Octavian (aka Gaius Octavius or C. Julius Caesar Octavianus) became the first Roman emperor mainly because he had been adopted by Julius Caesar.
 Caesar is often referred to as Augustus' uncle.
-02 of 07 Pompey DEA/A. DAGLI ORTI/Getty Images Part of the first triumvirate with Caesar, Pompey was known as the great.
+Pompey DEA/A. DAGLI ORTI/Getty Images Part of the first triumvirate with Caesar, Pompey was known as Pompey the Great.
 One of his accomplishments was ridding the area of pirates.
-He is also known for snatching the victory over the slaves led by Spartacus out from under the hands of Crassus, the third member of the triumvirate.
-03 of 07 Crassus cjh1452000/Wikimedia Commons/Public Domain The third and very wealthy member of the first triumvirate, Crassus, whose relations with Pompey were not exactly cordial after Pompey took the credit for putting down the Spartacan revolt, were held together by Julius Caesar, but when Crassus was killed fighting in Asia, the remaining coalition fell apart.
-04 of 07 Cleopatra DEA PICTURE LIBRARY/Getty Images It began with the dramatic moment when Cleopatra, rolled in a carpet, returns from exile in order to intrigue with Julius Caesar.
-05 of 07 Sulla Bibi Saint-Pol/Wikimedia Commons/Public Domain Sulla was a fearful despot in Rome, but a young Caesar stood up to him when Sulla ordered him to divorce his wife.
-06 of 07 Marius Wikimedia Commons/Public Domain Marius was Caesar's uncle by marriage to his aunt Julia, who died in 69 B.C.
+He is also known for snatching the victory over the enslaved people led by Spartacus out from under the hands of Crassus, the third member of the triumvirate.
+Crassus cjh1452000/Wikimedia Commons/Public Domain The third and very wealthy member of the first triumvirate, Crassus, whose relations with Pompey were not exactly cordial after Pompey took the credit for putting down the Spartacan revolt, were held together by Julius Caesar, but when Crassus was killed fighting in Asia, the remaining coalition fell apart.
+Cleopatra DEA PICTURE LIBRARY/Getty Images It began with the dramatic moment when Cleopatra, rolled in a carpet, returns from exile in order to intrigue with Julius Caesar.
+Sulla Bibi Saint-Pol/Wikimedia Commons/Public Domain Sulla was a fearful despot in Rome, but a young Caesar stood up to him when Sulla ordered him to divorce his wife.
+Marius Wikimedia Commons/Public Domain Marius was Caesar's uncle by marriage to his aunt Julia, who died in 69 B.C.
 Marius and Sulla were on opposing political sides although they had started out fighting on the same side in Africa.
-07 of 07 Vercingetorix Siren-Com/Wikimedia Commons/CC BY-SA 3.0 Vercingetorix may be familiar from the Asterix the Gaul comic books.
+Vercingetorix Siren-Com/Wikimedia Commons/CC BY-SA 3.0 Vercingetorix may be familiar from the Asterix the Gaul comic books.
 He was a valiant Gaul who stood up to Julius Caesar during the Gallic Wars, showing that the shaggy tribesmen could be just as brave as a civilized Roman.